 More info on Option 3 can be found here.

 Students will gain research/project experience and complete a thesis paper, presentation, and poster, regardless of the Capstone series they choose.
 The three series are designed to mirror each other.
 Students are encouraged to meet with the CaSB Departmental Counselor to discuss which option is best for them.

 Options 1 & 2: These options are designed for students who are doing research in a UCLA faculty member’s lab.
 Students who desire a more structured research communications course where students get significant, individual feedback on their writing and presentation skills may want to consider Option 1.
 Students who foresee continuing research in graduate school or their careers, and want to build their research communication skills, may particularly benefit from taking C&S BIO M187.

 On the other hand, students who feel comfortable completing their thesis without taking a separate research communications course (like C&S BIO M187), want more of the feedback to come directly from their primary investigator, or need to complete their thesis over different quarters (M187 is typically only offered in the Spring), may want to consider Option 2.

-Students can take either Capstone option and be eligible for Departmental Honors.
-Students with a grade-point average of 3.5 or better in required Major courses and a 3.0 cumulative GPA may apply for Departmental Honors during their graduating term.
+Students can take any Capstone option and be eligible for Departmental Honors.
+Students with a grade-point average of 3.5 or better in required major courses and a 3.0 cumulative GPA may apply for Departmental Honors during their graduating term.
 Eligible students will need to submit a copy of their senior thesis and will need to be recommended by their senior thesis advisor/primary investigator.